chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 #.
 Simulating the transient flow with a small ``time step`` until the flow has reached the steady state;
 #.
 Simulate the flow of the tracer with a larger ``time step`` while reusing the computed velocity field from the previous simulation.

+This strategy reduces the computational cost of the simulation as the fluid flow solution is reused in the second step.

 --------------
 Parameter File
 --------------